Alvin1614/Steve-The-Gecko-Discord-Bot/README.md

 - Sending received dm's to a channel
 - Gecko Game - number guessing game that has rewards for getting to a certain number
 - Survival Game - text based game where you make decisions when you run into people/animals.
 Save your ammo, gather food and survive longer for a higher score.
-- Doggo Game - just join the discord to play this one :)
+- Doggo Game - virtual dog you can do things with, just join the discord to play this one :)